kgruiz/concat-zsh/README.md

 ## Overview

-`concat` facilitates the combination of file contents by providing filtering and concatenation options.
+`concat` facilitates the combination of file contents by providing flexible filtering and concatenation options.
 Whether preparing code snippets for LLMs, consolidating logs, or managing files within larger projects, this tool offers a straightforward and customizable approach.

 ## Features

+- **Flexible Input**: Accepts multiple files, directories, or glob patterns as input.
-- **Extension Filtering**: Select files by one or multiple extensions (e.g., `.py`, `.js`, `.txt`).
+- **Extension Filtering**: Select files by one or multiple extensions (e.g., `py`, `js`, `txt`).
-- **Recursive Search**: Traverse directories recursively or limit the search to the top level.
+- **Recursive Search**: Traverse directories recursively (default) or limit the search to the top level.
-- **Exclusion Patterns**: Exclude specific files or directories using patterns or wildcards.
+- **Include/Exclude Patterns**: Filter files based on full path glob patterns.
+Exclude patterns match against both full path and basename, and simple filenames are treated as `**/filename`.
-- **Hidden Files Handling**: Option to include or exclude hidden files and directories.
+- **Hidden Files Handling**: Option to include hidden files and directories.
-- **Python Cache Cleanup**: Automatically remove `__pycache__` directories and `.pyc` files.
+- **Python Cache Cleanup**: Optionally remove `__pycache__` directories and `.pyc` files found in the current working directory.
-- **Directory Tree Overview**: Generate a tree structure of the target directory in the output (non-minimal mode).
+- **Directory Tree Overview**: Optionally include a `tree` representation of the current directory in the output.
+- **Output Formats**: Generate output in XML (default) or plain text format.
-- **Verbose and Debug Modes**: Enable logging and execution tracing for troubleshooting.
+- **Verbose and Debug Modes**: Enable detailed logging and execution tracing for troubleshooting.
-- **Binary File Exclusion**: Automatically skip unreadable or binary files if desired.
-- **Customizable Output**: Specify output file names and directories.
+- **Customizable Output**: Specify output file names.
-- **LLM-Friendly Concatenation**: Organize file aggregation for compatibility with Large Language Models.
-- **XML and Minimal Mode Defaults**: Sensible defaults for common use cases, with flags to switch to text or full output.

 ## Installation